 Anatomical components involved with spinal stenosis

 Most of the conditions that can lead to severe canal stenosis are associated with the aging process.
 Everyday wear and tear takes a toll on the components of the spinal anatomy.
-This reduces the space available for the spinal cord or nerve roots.
+This reduces the space available for the spinal cord and nerve roots.
 The components of the spinal anatomy generally associated with the development of stenosis include:

-- Intervertebral discs – spongy cushions between vertebrae; made up of gel-like nucleus pulposus and a fibro-elastic outer wall.
+- Intervertebral discs – spongy cushions between individual vertebrae; made up of gel-like nucleus pulposus and a fibro-elastic outer wall.

 - Facet joints – points where vertebrae meet and articulate.